 Oftentimes, ransomware is spread through phishing emails or drive-by downloading which is when you unknowingly visit an infected website and malware is secretly installed on your device.

 It’s important to understand that a ransomware attack can be devastating for businesses of any size—it’s not just large corporations that are potential targets.
 The average cost of a ransomware attack was $5,600 for small and medium-sized businesses (SMBs) in 2020 and the average cost of downtime was $274,000 per incident—94% greater than in 2019.

 A cyber threat report analyzed the hundreds of millions of attempted cyber attacks that occurred every day throughout 2020 and found that ransomware increased by 435% as compared to 2019.

 On top of this increase sounding alarming, the spike in ransomware attacks in 2020 is also quite consequential.
 Cyber attackers took advantage of the mass chaos and rapid transition to remote work caused by the COVID-19 pandemic and used their increasingly sophisticated skills to attack vulnerable businesses.

 How does ransomware affect businesses?

-Because the process of recovery can be extremely complicated, even when you have a data recovery specialist on the case, some victims decide to actually pay the ransom to recover their data.
+The process of recovery for a business under a ransomware attack can be extremely complicated.
+Even when a data recovery specialist is on the case, some victims decide to actually pay the ransom to recover their data.